Countdown timer

 Notes:

-Those who cannot make the class meeting day and time either in-person or via live Zoom sessions may consider accessing this course through the weekly recorded video sessions.
+Those who cannot make the class meeting day and time via live Zoom sessions may consider accessing this course through the weekly recorded video sessions.
 Class videos are usually posted within 1-2 days of each live class session and are available for your own personal learning on a day and time of your choosing.

 • • Any Term can be taken independently of the others, and there are no prerequisites for any of the Term courses.